 That is despite British MPs passing a law last month that requires him to seek another Brexit delay if he fails to secure an agreement by the end of the summit.

-Barclay said Sunday that the government would comply with the legislation.
+Barclay said on Sunday that the government would comply with the legislation.

 But in identical articles for two Brexit-backing British tabloids, Johnson insisted the country will leave the bloc later this month.